 Brisbane Marketing's Business Events team assists conference organisers to attract a full and diverse delegation by developing packages and providing useful information to support budget-conscious delegates travelling with their families to a conference destination.

 One of the biggest hurdles faced when considering attending a conference or business event is an obvious one: cost.
 Grants are increasingly being accessed and offered by event organisers to assist underrepresented delegates attend conferences, such as women, people from rural and remote areas, and people of diverse cultural backgrounds.

 For example, Advance Queensland’s Women’s Academic Fund encourages female researchers to return to their research careers following maternity leave by providing funding to them to attend or present at a conference.
 Grants such as this can provide valuable financial support for delegates travelling with young families.
-The Brisbane Convention Bureau can assist conference organisers to identify and access funding grants.
+The Business Events team can assist conference organisers to identify and access funding grants.

 Brisbane is one of the most accessible cities in Australia, with Brisbane Airport’s two major terminals servicing 29 airlines and flying to 76 destinations.
 From 2020, the skies will open up even further routes when a new $1.35bn parallel runway becomes operational.
-The Convention Bureau can assist in organising group and discount fares with select airlines.
+The Business Events team can assist in organising group and discount fares with select airlines.